patrick007/ToDoApp/README.md

 - click on the item you want to edit, you will be redirected to another screen

-- Edit the Text field
+- Edit the Text field: double click on the Due Date, Priority level and Status fields in order to update them

 - Click on Save icon on the toolbar, you will be redirected to the main screen with the item updated